emrahsariboz/ConcurrencyProgramming/README.md

 # Threads

-There can be situation where we would like to stop the threads such as to clean up the resouces kept by thread or in case of misbehaving.
+There can be a situation where we would like to stop the threads such as to clean up the resources kept by thread or in case of misbehaving.

-There can be multiple way to stop the thread.
+There can be multiple ways to stop the thread.

 1) Thread.interrupt()

-Interrupt is a awailable to each thread object to interrupt the ongoing thread.
+The interrupt is available to each thread object to interrupt the ongoing thread.

 2) Thread.currentThread().isInterrupted()

-There can be situation where thread.interrupt() method is not stopping the working thread.
-In order to force thread to stop, we can write if statement to check whether we have a signal to intterupt the thread.
+There can be a situation where the thread.interrupt() method is not stopping the working thread.
+To force a thread to stop, we can write if statement to check whether we have a signal to interrupt the thread.

 ```
 if (thread.currentThread().isInterrupted())